oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ```
 The script should be updated with correct `<user>` and `<password>` values as required.
 It may be necessary to change the `NAMESPACE` and `DOMAIN_UID` variables at the top of the script if they are different in the target environment.

 The script performs a check to determine if any generated secret names are more than 63 characters in length, because that will prevent them from being mounted correctly in the Kubernetes environment.
-If any secret names exceed this limit, they will need to be shortened in this script, in the model files, and in the domain resource file.
+If any secret names exceed this limit, they will need to be shortened in this script, in the model files, and in the Kubernetes resource file.
 Each shortened name should be distinct from other secret names.

 ### Target environment configuration files

 A target environment is configured in a JSON file at this location:
 ```
-$WLSDEPLOY_HOME/lib/target/<target-name>/target.json
+$WLSDEPLOY_HOME/lib/targets/<target-name>/target.json
 ```
 The `<target-name>` value corresponds to the value of the `-target` argument on the tool's command line.
 The WLS installation includes pre-defined targets for these environments:
  - [WebLogic Kubernetes Operator](#the-weblogic-kubernetes-operator-targets)